LenderPanel.com

 Common questions relating to Accord Buy to Let transfer of equity

-• I co-own a house in Dunnington , with a Accord Buy to Let loan with my former partner.
-Him and his new partner are going to acquire my share.
-We had the go ahead from Accord Buy to Let to replace my name with hers.
-The transfer of equity needs to be done by a conveyancing solicitor for Accord Buy to Let (apparently).
-In order to save fees can I deal with the Land Registry change?
+• I jointly own a flat in Friern Barnet , with a Accord Buy to Let mortgage with my former husband.
+He and his new partner are going to buy me out.
+We had approval from Accord Buy to Let to remove my name with hers.
+The transfer of equity needs to be completed by a conveyancing solicitor for Accord Buy to Let (supposedly).
+Is it possible for us to do the Land Registry change?

-Questions that your lawyer is likely to ask in relation to your Accord Buy to Let Transfer of Equity
+Information that may be required from your conveyancing solicitor may ask in relation to your Accord Buy to Let Transfer of Equity

 Where you are intent on holding the property as beneficial Tenants in Common in unequal shares, what is the split to be.
 For e.g. 50-50, or 60-40?

-Caveats to be read in further to the above Accord Buy to Let transfer of equity Info :
+Caveats to be read in further to the above Accord Buy to Let transfer of equity information :

 Tax and Legal

-There may be various tax and legal implications when transferring equity for your property.
+There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Accord Buy to Let conveyancing panel and accountant before transferring equity.

-If your property is leasehold, provisions in the lease may require that you obtain the consent of the landlord.
-If such conditions are not complied with you may be in breach of your covenants under the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
+If such restrictions are not strictly observed you may be in breach of your covenants under the lease.
+This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance

-If the transfer of equity is made as a result of an Order of the Court, then Insolvency Indemnity Insurance is not required.
+If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
 In other cases, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
-This is something that that your conveyancing solicitor will check with Accord Buy to Let This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
+This is something that that your lawyer will check with Accord Buy to Let This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects lenders such as Accord Buy to Let or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy varies based on the valuation of the property at the time of completion of the transfer of equity transaction.
+The cost of the Insolvency Act Indemnity Insurance policy is dependent on the market value of the property at finalisation of the transfer of equity conveyancing.

-Your property may be repossessed if you do not keep up repayments on your mortgage with Accord Buy to Let.
+If you do not keep up the payments on your mortgage with Accord Buy to Let your property may be repossessed.

 Preparing the Transfer of Equity with a Accord Buy to Let Mortgage